Prohibited and Restricted Items for Travelers Entering Iran: A Complete Guide

 Final Notes

 Understanding and following Iran’s customs rules ensures a respectful, safe, and efficient entry process.
-Reviewing these guidelines before your trip helps avoid unnecessary issues and allows you to begin your journey with confidence.
+Reviewing these guidelines on Iran prohibited items before your trip helps avoid unnecessary issues and allows you to begin your journey with confidence.